bpuderer/python-unittest-tutorial/README.md

 * Tests should not include unnecessary assertions such as "checkpoints" in the test.
 Assert *only* what the test is testing.
 See first item in list.
 * Tests should be portable and easily run in different environments.
 * Tests should setup what they require to run.
 Tests should not make assumptions about particular resources existing.
-* Tests should cleanup afterwards.
+* Tests should cleanup created resources afterwards.
 * Test names should clearly describe what they are testing.
-See first item in list.
 * Tests should produce meaningful messages when they fail.
-Try causing the test to fail and see if the reason for the failure can be determined by reading the output of the test case alone.
+Try causing the test to fail and see if the failure reason can be determined by reading the test case output.
 See example in Assertions section above - assertTrue vs assertEqual
 * Tests should use the strongest assertions possible.  e.g. checking the contents of a list.
 Does order matter?
 Are duplicates allowed?
 Are additional items allowed?
 The answers determine the assertion that should be used, assertEqual, assertItemsEqual, assertEqual with set operations, etc.

 ## Links